kyprifog/typistry/README.md

 This library while small is in very early development.
 Two possible future directions to take it are:

 1. Remove the need for a proto class (security concerns require it currently)
-2. Remove the need to specify schema.json and simply generate it based upon the dataclass.
+2. Remove the need to specify schema.json and simply generate it based upon the dataclass (including nested classes)
 3. Support Union types